ebmdatalab/fdaaa_trends/README.md

 The main directory also contains additional files necessary for both the raw data processing and the overall analysis:

-`fdaaa_regulatory_snapshot.csv` is our archive of the old "is_fda_regulated" field from ClinicalTrials.gov used in our pACT identificaiton logic.
+`fdaaa_regulatory_snapshot.csv` is our archive of the old "is_fda_regulated" field from ClinicalTrials.gov used in our pACT identification logic.
 This data is taken from the 5 January 2017 archive of ClinicalTrials.gov available from the [Clinical Trials Transformation Initiative](https://aact.ctti-clinicaltrials.org/snapshots).

 `qa.csv` is our scrape of QC data used for QC data prior to it being made available in the public XML data.